awesto/django-shop/docs/architecture.rst

 implementation:

 Not everything can be "explained" to a software system using user interfaces.
-When reaching a certain point of complexity, it normally is easier to pour those requirements into software, rather than to expect yet another configuration button.
+When reaching a certain point of complexity, it normally is easier to pour those requirements into code, rather than to expect yet another configuration button.

 When evaluating **djangoSHOP** with other e-commerce solutions, I suggest to do the following litmus test: